Why I Believe T3 Should Be The Very Last Treatment That Thyroid Patients Consider

 So, I did my own research.
 I read endocrinology books - real ones that are used during medical training.
 I bought books I could not find or borrow.
 I used the emerging Internet resources.

 I concluded that a trial of T3 was necessary.
-This was needed at the very least to see if I could learn more about what 'broken' inside of me.
+This was needed at the very least to see if I could learn more about what was 'broken' inside of me.
 I knew something was broken because such a wide range of T4 dosages had been tried and had all failed.
 I also knew that this had all occurred after the advent of my autoimmune thyroid problem - Hashimoto's thyroiditis.
 I was totally healthy prior to this point.

 Eventually, I found a doctor who allowed me to try natural desiccated thyroid (NDT) and then T4/T3.
 We also used hydrocortisone and prednisolone.
 None of these treatments made a bit of difference.
 Then eventually I got the T3 trial that I had wanted for so long.